DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/HeaderFilter/description.md

 To configure a header filter, use the global [headerFilter](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/headerFilter/) object or a field's [headerFilter](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/headerFilter/) object.
 This demo specifies the following properties in the global **headerFilter** object:

 - [search](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/headerFilter/search/)
-Allows users to configure a search through field values.
+Allows you to configure a search panel within a header filter.

 - [showRelevantValues](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/headerFilter/#showRelevantValues)
 Specifies whether to show all field values or only those that satisfy the other applied filters.